 Here above fright rate model implies:

-- Strong positive correlation between demand growth and new orders when present stock of ships is highly utilized with low levels of lay-up
+- A strong positive correlation between demand growth and new orders when the present stock of ships is highly utilized with low levels of lay-up

 - Freight rates should be sensitive to short-run market conditions.
 Freight rates reflect both present market and future expectations

-- Strong positive correlation between freight rates and new orders, with periods of high rates associated with higher than average orders, lower than average lay-ups and scrapping
+- A strong positive correlation between freight rates and new orders, with periods of high rates associated with higher than average orders, lower than average lay-ups, and scrapping

 - Plenty of ship capacity available to meet any increase in demand